vmware-tanzu/package-for-kpack/README.md

     kubectl apply -f stack.yaml
     ```

-5. Create a Builder configuration
+5. Create a Builder.

    A Builder is the kpack configuration for a [builder image](https://buildpacks.io/docs/concepts/components/builder/) that includes the stack and buildpacks needed to build an OCI image from your app source code.

-   The Builder configuration will write to the registry with the secret configured in step one and will reference the stack and store created in step three and four.
+   The Builder configuration will write to the registry with the secret configured in step #1 and will reference the stack and store created in step #3 and step #4.
 The builder order will determine the order in which buildpacks are used in the builder.

     ```yaml
     apiVersion: kpack.io/v1alpha2